RMBond/ScottCreek-WY22_LagoonBathymetry/README.md

 ```

 # 4. Remove bad topo points and echo points that are too shallow or have low accuracy.

+Topo points were removed based on fieldnotes.
+Echosounder points were
+removed based on a vertical precision threshold between 0.09ft and
+sounding depths less than 1.3ft (the shallowest deoth a return could be
+detected by the sonarmite).

 ``` r